Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

 \end{defn}

 \

-In \cite{cem}, it is proved that in many cases, the moduli stack of stable holomorphic curves, $\Mod$, has the following compactness property: The map $\Mod\longrightarrow\ex B_{0}$ is proper when $\Mod\subset\Msw$ is restricted to any connected component of $\Msw$.
-If $\Mod$ satisfies this compactness property, then Theorem \ref{K existence} on page \pageref{K existence} states that there exists an embedded Kuranishi structure on $\Mod$, and that given any submersion $\Phi:\Msw\longrightarrow \ex X$, this embedded Kuranishi structure on $\Mod$ may be chosen so that all Kuranishi charts are $\Phi$-submersive.
+In many cases, the moduli stack of stable holomorphic curves, $\Mod$, has the following compactness property: The map $\Mod\longrightarrow\ex B_{0}$ is proper when $\Mod\subset\Msw$ is restricted to any connected component of $\Msw$; see \cite{cem} for details.
+Definition \ref{decorated} implies that in this case, the same compactness holds for the moduli stack of decorated stable holomorphic curves $\dmod\subset\dmsw$.
+When $\dmod$ satisfies this compactness property, Theorem \ref{K existence} states that there exists an embedded Kuranishi structure on $\dmod$, and that, given any submersion $\fun\Phi\co \dmsw\longrightarrow \ex X$, there exists a $\fun\Phi$--submersive embedded Kuranishi structure on $\dmod$.